Download QR code

 Add a custom icon or label (optional)

 Under Custom Icon, drop a file or click browse.
-The designer shows the image size and that it is auto-sized to 15% of the QR code; the preview updates so you can see the mark in context.
+The designer shows the image size and auto-scales it to 15% of the QR code, and the preview updates so you can see the mark in context.

-To include a text label under the code in the downloaded file, turn on Show Smartlink label.
+Turn on Show Smartlink label to add a text label under the code in the downloaded file.

 Design QR Code with Custom Icon, size and scale notes, and preview showing the mark in the QR